Horizontal and vertical writing in East Asian scripts: Simplified Chinese

-In mainland China, where the Simplified Chinese orthographical reform has been adopted, vertical writing is now comparatively rare, more so in print than in writing and signage.
+In mainland China, vertical writing using simplified characters is now comparatively rare, more so in print than in writing and signage.
 Most publications are now printed in horizontal alignment, like English.
 Horizontal writing is written left to right in the vast majority of cases, with a few exceptions such as bilingual dictionaries of Chinese and right-to-left scripts like Arabic, in which case Chinese may follow the right-to-left alignment.
 Right-to-left writing direction can also often be seen on the right side of tourist buses, as it is customary to have the text run (on both sides of the vehicle) from the front of the bus to its rear.

-Vertical alignment is generally used for artistic or aesthetic purposes (e.g. on logos and book covers), in scholarly works on Classical Chinese literature, or when space constraints demand it (e.g. on the spines of books and in labelling diagrams).
+Vertical alignment is generally used for artistic or aesthetic purposes like in logos and on book covers, in scholarly works on Literary Chinese works, or when space constraints demand it, like on the spines of books and when labelling diagrams.
 Naturally, vertical text is also used on signs that are longer than they are wide; such signs are the norm at the entrances of schools, government offices and police stations.
-Calligraphy – in Simplified or Traditional Chinese – is invariably written vertically.
+Calligraphy – in simplified or traditional characters – is invariably written vertically.
 Additionally, vertical text may still be encountered on some business cards and personal letters in China.

-Since 2012, street markings are written vertically, but unorthodoxically from bottom to top.
+Since 2012, street markings are written vertically, but unusually from bottom to top.
 This is so that the characters are read from nearest to furthest from the drivers' perspective.

 Korean

 In modern Korea, vertical writing is uncommon.
-Modern Korean is usually written in left-to-right horizontally.
+Modern Korean is usually written horizontally from left to right.
 Vertical writing is used when the writing space is long vertically and narrow horizontally.
 For example, titles on the spines of books are usually written vertically.
 When a foreign language film is subtitled into Korean, the subtitles are sometimes written vertically at the right side of the screen.

-In the Standard language (표준어; 標準語) of South Korea, punctuation marks are used differently in horizontal and vertical writing.
-Western punctuation marks are used in horizontal writing and the Japanese/Eastern-style punctuation marks are used in vertical writing.
+In the standard language (표준어; 標準語) of South Korea, punctuation marks are used differently in horizontal and vertical writing.
+Western punctuation marks are used in horizontal writing and the Japanese punctuation marks are used in vertical writing.
 However, vertical writing using Western punctuation marks is sometimes found.